tarquin-the-brave/blog/content/posts/re-learning-haskell-2.md

 `runProgram` and use [`execState`][docsstate] to get the final `Program` state.

-The fact that I've used `()` for the output type is a sign that the State Monad was not required here,  but it was good to do as an exercise.
+The fact that I've used `()` for the output type is a sign that the State Monad was not required here, a function of `s -> s` would suffice,  but it was good to do as an exercise.

 ### Expanding the Intcode Computer